Switajski/FlexibleOrders/README.md

 Intention
 ---------
 FlexibleOrders does not have the claim to manage customers relationships or product information.
 No product catalog and no customer database is used.
-It's intention is get customers, products and "invoice numbers" from already existing systems and fit into a distribution / e-commerce system landscape like a microservice.
+It's intention is get customers and products from already existing systems and fit into a distribution / e-commerce system landscape like a microservice.
 It's defined "bounded context" is strictly defined to the order process and document creation with a clear API.
 The usage of "Event Sourcing" as a core idea makes the order process tracebale, enables the possibility to reflect B2B processes as well as B2C and make them interchangeble in time of processing.

 Getting started